qtian13/E-Commerce-Back-End/README.md

 ## Installation
 1. Log in to mysql to create the database
 2. Create a file named .env in the root directory and store your own local varialbes like DB_NAME, DB_USER, DB_PASSWORD
+3. Run the following command to install packages required, seeds database and start the application
 ```bash
 git clone https://github.com/qtian13/E-Commerce-Back-End.git
 npm init -y